joel113/documentation-cheatsheet/macos.md

 ## Window Management

+`Ctrl + Left or Right` - Moves to fullscreen window if there is one

+`Ctrl + Up` -  Shows the applications in an overview

+`Ctrl + Down` - Shows the instances of an application in an overview

 `Ctrl + w` - Closes the front window of an application

 `Opt + Ctrl + w` - Closes all windows of an application